Home Medicinal Chemistry Vitamins B Vitamins

 Biotin is an essential B vitamin that catalyzes the metabolism of fatty acids, glucose, and amino acids.
 It also plays key roles in histone modifications, gene regulation, and cell signaling

 We may not detect low levels of biotin by any medical test.
-It can be identified by its deficiency symptoms such as thinning hair and red scaly rash around the eyes, nose, and mouth.
-It is commonly used for treating hair thinning or loss, brittle nails, and other conditions.
-However, there is no good scientific evidence to support such uses.
+It is generally identified by its deficiency symptoms such as thinning hair and red scaly rash around the eyes, nose, and mouth.

 Functions of Folate (Folic acid)

 Folate (folic acid) is the natural form of vitamin B9 that is extremely beneficial for pregnant women or women planning a pregnancy.
-The most important functions of folate (folic acid) may include,
+The most important functions of folate (folic acid) include,

-• Like other B vitamins, folic acid helps make red blood cells and maintain the work of iron in your body.
+• Like other B vitamins, folic acid helps to make red blood cells and maintain the work of iron in your body.

 • Folate is extremely crucial for the proper functioning of the brain and emotional health.